shtrausslearning/shtrausslearning.github.io/docs/blog/posts/2024-08-02-retail_strategy.md

 ### Cleaning Product Name Column

-I would start by exploring the **`PROD_NAME`** column, to determine whether the data content is relevant to our problem.
-Data is often noisy & need to clean it if there are any abnormalities present.
+I would start by exploring the **`PROD_NAME`** column, it contains a several key information parts that we can extract and use in our customer segmentation task.
+We can also notice some text input abnormalities that we ought to fix along the way.

 ```python